 318 Harvard St.

-Located inside the Coolidge Corner Arcade, Ganko Ittetsu Ramen specializes in Sapporo-style ramen, which unlike most ramen, is prepared in a wok.
-Usually ramen is made by mixing tare (sauce) and the base broth in a bowl, then adding noodles and other ingredients, but with Sapporo ramen soup, the tare is caramelized with vegetables before the base broth is added.
-This makes it even deeper and more flavorful.
-Ganko Ittetsu offers three ramen options: tan tan, with a spicy sesame broth; shoyu, with a soy sauce broth; and miso, with a broth made from the fermented soybean paste essential to Japanese cuisine.
-Ganko Ittetsu Ramen is open Monday to Sunday, 11:30 a.m. to 9 p.m.
+Ganko Ittetsu Ramen, inside the Coolidge Corner Arcade, specializes in Sapporo-style ramen, which, unlike most ramen, is prepared in a wok.
+Typically, ramen is made by mixing tare (sauce) and the base broth in a bowl, then adding noodles and other ingredients, but in Sapporo ramen soup, the tare is caramelized with vegetables before the broth is added.
+This gives the dish a deep flavor.
+Diners can select from six types of ramen, including tan tan, with a spicy sesame broth, shoyu, with a soy sauce broth, and miso, with a broth made from the fermented soybean paste essential to Japanese cuisine.
+Ganko Ittetsu Ramen is open daily for lunch and dinner.

 324 Harvard St.

-With house-made hummus, tangy baba ganoush, and crispy falafel, a trip to Rami’s will make you feel as though you were transported to Jerusalem.
-Authentic Israeli and Middle Eastern food at reasonable prices make this restaurant a Coolidge Corner gem.
-The restaurant is kosher, and in observance of the Jewish Sabbath, Rami’s closes on Friday at 3 p.m. and doesn’t reopen until Sunday at 10 a.m.
-Hours: 10 a.m. to 10 p.m.
-Sunday through Thursday, 10 a.m. to 3 p.m. on Friday.
+Rami’s has been the go-to for Middle Eastern and Israeli food in Coolidge Corner for more than 20 years.
+The delicious menu includes house-made hummus, tangy baba ganoush, and crispy falafel, and pillowy pita bread.
+Great Israeli and Middle Eastern food at reasonable prices make this a real gem.
+The restaurant is kosher, and in observance of the Jewish Sabbath, closes Fridays at 2 pm and doesn’t reopen until Sunday at 10 am.

 Pure Cold Press